Welcome to Inkbunny...

 75% (25% off)

-If a lot is showing but not everything, generally more than half the character, or the face and a bit less.
-This makes it 25% cheaper.
+If a lot is showing but not everything.
+Generally it means showing more than half the character if the face is hidden, and showing a bit less than half if the face is visible.

 50% (half price)